-- · Maintaining and enhancing the current sidewalk network, - Strategically closing existing gaps in the sidewalk system, - Enhancing the overall quality of life in the community.3
+- Maintaining and enhancing the current sidewalk network, - Strategically closing existing gaps in the sidewalk system, - Enhancing the overall quality of life in the community.3

 Pursuant to the 2019 Sidewalk and Pedestrian Plan, the Town has completed sidewalks in Westbrook Town Center, on the west side of Essex Road and the southerly side of Boston Post Road.
+The Town Center sidewalk project used CCGP funds to close the sidewalk gap between the Train Station and the Town Center.